Texas Divorce FAQs

 A: Each word refers to the same concept — one spouse providing funds to the other.
 The legal term in Texas is “maintenance,” which are regular, court-awarded payments from the future income of one ex-spouse to support the other.
 Such payments are not often awarded, and when they are, they typically end after three years.
 The court will consider a range of factors when determining maintenance.

-Q: Do I need to hire an attorney?
+Q: Do I need to hire an lawyer?

 Questions to Ask During Divorce

 Considering whether to end your marriage is one of the most important and difficult decisions you will ever have to make.
 It is also important to approach the question from a rational perspective rather than solely an emotional one.
 In many ways, it is a business decision that requires you to evaluate many issues.
-Once you review this list of questions, you may rethink the direction you are headed, or you will be better prepared to move forward while working with an attorney at Conner & Lindamood, P.C. in Houston, TX.
+Once you review this list of questions, you may rethink the direction you are headed, or you will be better prepared to move forward while working with an lawyer at Lindamood & Robinson, P.C. in Houston, TX.